 Year Installed/ Equipment Added, Process Changed, or Minimization Implemented Procedure Implemented of Flaring 2010 The following specific measures were implemented to prevent flaring from the shutdown operations at the DHF in January 2010.
 All feasible prevention measures were incorporated into the planned procedures for this flaring event.
 These prevention measures helped to minimize flaring but were not able to prevent the flaring event.
 Prevention measures to minimize and potentially eliminate flaring following planned maintenance activities are described in detail in Section 5.1 of Valero's approved Flare Minimization Plan (FMP) Valero Refinery's approved FMP (Revision No. 4, October 1, 2009).
 In accordance with the FMP, pre-maintenance planning was conducted to identify prevention measures to minimize and potentially eliminate flaring.
 All feasible prevention measures were implemented and are described in Section 11 and 12 of the applicable causal analysis report.
-During a post-maintenance review of the flaring event, no additional prevention measures were identified.
-The maintenance activities were conducted in accordance with Valero's planned procedures that were designed in part to minimize flaring.
-There are no additional prevention measures that are feasible or practical which can further minimize or eliminate flaring from this planned maintenance activity.
+During a post-maintenance activities were conducted in accordance with Valero's planned procedures that were designed in part to minimize flaring.
+There were no prevention measures that were feasible or practical to eliminate this flaring.
 Minor

 Year Installed/ Equipment Added, Process Changed, or Minimization Implemented Procedure Implemented of Flaring 2010 The following specific measures were implemented to prevent flaring from the C-902 Trip in January 2010.
 A. Operations replaced a Potter &amp; Brumfield 120VAC relay and replaced the CMC switch contacts on the emergency shutdown at the control house.
 According to the Electrical and Instrumentation Personnel, the relays and switches were the only mechanical parts within the suspect circuit.
 Although it is a rare occurrence that these types of relays and switches malfunction, they were replaced as a precautionary measure, where no other issues could be determined to be the cause.
-There are no additional prevention measures that are feasible or practical which can further minimize or eliminate flaring from this planned maintenance activity.
-Minor
+There were no prevention measures that were feasible or practical to eliminate this flaring.
+Prevention measures to minimize and potentially eliminate flaring from planned maintenance activities are described in detail in Section 4.1 of Valero's approved Flare Minimization Plan Minor

 Year Installed/ Equipment Added, Process Changed, or Minimization Implemented Procedure Implemented of Flaring 2010 The following specific measures were implemented to prevent flaring from the T-2831 Turnaround in May 2010.
 A. Operations blocked in the valve and removed it for testing and performance specifications review.
 The vendor repairs to this valve resulted in valve position settings that were incorrect for this service application.
 The faulty valve was replaced with one that had the correct settings for this service application.
 B. The contractor responsible for maintaining and verifying the Panametric Flare Flow Meter operation was brought onsite to assess the operation of the Acid Gas Flare Flow meter.
 It was determined that it was operating normally.
 Additionally, the contractor conducted the regularly scheduled flow verification for all the Panametric Flare Flow Meters in the first week of June 2010.
 Again the contractor determined that the flow meters had been properly operating during the event.
 A baseline level of noise is normally expected in both the raw and pressure validated flow measurement.
 The meter is operated and maintained in accordance with BAAQMD Regulation 12-11-501.
 C. The Turnaround procedures and review have been updated with additional checks to ensure equipment sent out for repair meets the required specifications for the service application.
-D. Additional procedures, checklists and training were developed, communicated and implemented to the operations employees to improve troubleshooting flows to the Acid Gas flare.
-There are no additional prevention measures that are feasible or practical which can further minimize or eliminate flaring from this planned maintenance activity.
+D. Additional procedures, checklists and training were developed, communicated and implemented to the operation sent ployees to improve troubleshooting flows to the Acid Gas flare.
+There were no additional prevention measures that were feasible or practical which could further minimize or eliminate flaring from this planned maintenance activity.
 Minor